 -large trigger guard that makes it easy to use even when wearing gloves

-When I say a gargangtuan ejection port, I mean a GARGANTUAN ejection port.
-Italian pistols are known for their large ejection ports to increase reliablity, but I dug up some Federal suppressor ready .45 ACP ball ammo that I had and dropped it into my Tanfoglio Match Pro… it fit inside.
+When I say a gargantuan ejection port, I mean a GARGANTUAN ejection port.
+Italian pistols are known for their large ejection ports to increase reliability, but I dug up some Federal suppressor ready .45 ACP ball ammo that I had and dropped it into my Tanfoglio Match Pro… it fit inside.

 The big one being the magazines.
 Magazines are the Achilles Heel of any gun.
 Now these magazines are good quality.
 I mean, real real good quality.
 Double stack magazines have a reputation for being unreliable in .38 Super caliber, but these are top quality.
 The problem is that you can only run proprietary mags in this particular kind of gun.
 While other Tanfoglio pistols are compatible with a variety of CZ mags, which is a major selling point of them, finding in-stock proprietary magazines can be a challenge.
 The basic bitch Mec-Gar mags aren’t as reliable in this one as proprietary mags are.
 I mainly have to poke around online for proprietary mags, and they ain’t cheap.
 They usually go for $30 a mag from what I can find.
 (Contrast that to my Glock where I can purchase a pack of 5 mags for $60.)